yacoob/yatomics/README.md

 ## next

-- wait for https://github.com/blue-build/cli/issues/263 and adjust `maybe-build.yaml` to use this information
+- Switch back to stable `bluebuild` version once 0.9 is released